jpcolomer/PositiveNegativeTimeEntity/README.md

 Additionally, in order to address the issue of the imbalanced dataset I divided the positive training examples into an arbitrary number between 1 and 8, then pick one of those buckets and merge it with the negative examples.
-In other words I undersampled the positive examples and the number of positive examples used as chosen by cross validation.
+In other words I undersampled the positive examples.
+As an alternative, I tried increasing the cost for mislabeling NEGATIVE examples but I didn't get good results.

 Next, I runned a feature selection process to extract the high information unigrams.